Are you in love with black cat breeds and can’t get enough of them?

 #2 York Chocolate Cat

-Unlike most farm cats, the York has a lustrous coat, medium-long fur, fluffy tail, and piercing gold, green, or hazel eyes.
+Unlike most farm cats, the York has a lustrous coat, medium-long fur, a fluffy tail, and piercing gold, green, or hazel eyes.

 Their silky hair is soft to the touch and mat-resistant, so grooming is minimal.